phatak-dev/blog/_posts/2020-04-13-spark-plugin-part-4.md

 ## Setting Up Sink

-To cosume the metrics in spark, we need to specify it's settings in **metrics.properties** file.
+To consume the metrics in spark, we need to specify it's settings in **metrics.properties** file.
 The below code shows sample of the same.

 {% highlight txt %}